Jehangir-Wahid/My-Resume/README.md

 ### Evamp & Saanga Pvt.
 Ltd

 #### Software Engineer (Dec 2016 – May 2019)

-Worked on several Self-care portals using  that are elaborated below in the Key Projects section.

 The company was providing services to one of the major mobile network providers in Pakistan.
 I have worked on several internal and external projects, which covers self-care portal for mobile users and some business-critical backend operations.
 The projects were mainly on **Magento 1 & 2**, **Laravel**, **React**, and **MERN Stack** The following is the summary of my responsibilities: